ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 - section

-  container section holding the item (e.g. “politics” for a newspaper article)
+  container section holding the item (e.g. "politics" for a newspaper article)

 - source